falken20/search_extensions/README.md

 # search_extensions
 Script to find files in a directory tree and it has to fulfill that it has a determinate extension.
 The extension set is in a config file.
-You can configure two environment vars with the path (**PATH_DIR**) and extensions (**EXTENSIONS**) to search.
+You can configure two environment variables with the path (**PATH_DIR**) and extensions (**EXTENSIONS**) to search.
+If the variables doesn't exist, the script ask the user for the values.

 ---
 ##### Setup